senomorf/oci-cpu-shaper/README.md

 # OCI CPU Shaper

 OCI CPU Shaper is an emerging toolkit for shaping CPU utilization of workloads running on Oracle Cloud Infrastructure.
 The project is in its early stages; the current repository layout and documentation scaffolding are intended to guide future development.
+New operators should begin with the [Quick Start](docs/10-quick-start.md) to complete the mandatory console setup before exploring the reference material.

 ## Repository Structure